ConsenSysMesh/Fae/docs/Specification.md

 Fae also does not impose any restrictions on computational resource usage.
-This is possible because of the lazy evaluation of transactions (see [Block execution](#block-execution)), which means that no one transaction can force any participant to waste their time executing it.
-Needlessly expensive transactions will be shunned by other participants, and any participant is free to impose its own, local restrictions on execution time and space for the purposes of retrieving specific transaction results.
+This is possible because of the lazy evaluation of transactions (see [Block execution](#block-execution)), which means that no one contract (or transaction) can force any participant to waste their time executing it.
+Needlessly expensive contracts will be shunned by other participants, and any participant is free to impose its own, local restrictions on execution time and space for the purposes of retrieving specific transaction results.
 This does not affect the synchronicity of the storage across the entire network.